duducpp/delete-twitter-dm/README.md

 # Automate deleting twitter direct messages

-This is a simple script that uses jquery to automatizate the process to delete old DMS from twitter
+This is a simple script that uses jquery to automatizate the process of deleting old DMs from twitter

 # How to use
 Go to your DMs page and paste it on console